in2code-de/powermail/Documentation/ForEditors/AddANewPlugin/Index.rst

    :Description:
       Enable a confirmation page.
    :Explanation:
-      This enables a confirmation page (Are theese values correct?) to the frontend.
+      This enables a confirmation page (Are these values correct?) to the frontend.
    :Tab:
       Main Settings